Pros and Cons of Vinyl Siding: What You Need to Know

 Geo Icon

-Vinyl siding has been around since the 1950s but has come a long way since then.
+Vinyl siding has been around since the 1950s, but has come a long way since then.
 New vinyl siding can add beauty and longevity to the exterior of your home and tends to cost less than other types of siding.
 Available in a variety of styles, textures, and colors, vinyl siding makes it easy to create the look of your dreams.
 Wondering if vinyl is the best siding material for you?
-Let’s weigh all the vinyl siding pros and cons.
+Taking a look at all the vinyl siding pros and cons will help you decide.

 What Is Vinyl Siding?

-Vinyl siding is made by melting PVC (polyvinyl chloride) and infusing it with dyes to give it a specific color, then setting it in a mold designed to give it a shape and texture similar to wood siding or similar materials.
-It’s an affordable, low-maintenance option, but it’s susceptible to damage from high heat, hail, and excess water.
-Consult a local vinyl siding professional to determine whether this type of siding is right for your home.
+It’s an affordable, low-maintenance option, but it’s susceptible to damage from high heat and impact from hail or blown debris.
+Consult a local siding professional to determine whether this type of siding is right for your home.

 Pros of Vinyl SidingCons of Vinyl Siding